Tiger Woods was speeding before crashing SUV, sheriff says - WTMJ

 Villanueva blamed the Feb.
 23 crash solely on excessive speed and Woods’ loss of control behind the wheel.
 Sheriff’s Capt.
 James Powers said there was no evidence that the golfer braked throughout the wreck and that it’s believed Woods inadvertently hit the accelerator instead of the brake pedal.

-Investigators, however, did search the SUV’s data recorder, known as a black box, in the days after the crash.
+Authorities said there was no evidence of impairment or of distracted driving, so they didn’t have probable cause to get those warrants.
+Investigators, however, did search the SUV’s data recorder, known as a black box.

 No traffic citations were issued.
 The sheriff said Woods gave permission for authorities to reveal details about the crash.